-Typically, depreciation and amortization are by far the largest noncash items, and in many cases the other noncash items roughly net out to zero.
+Depreciation and amortization usually are the largest noncash items, and in many cases the other noncash items roughly net out to zero.
 For this reason, many analysts assume that net cash flow equals net income plus depreciation and amortization:

-Net cash flow = Net income + Depreciation and amortization.
-(3-2)
+Net cash flow = Net income + Depreciation and amortization

-To keep things simple, we will generally assume that Equation 3-2 holds.
-However, you should remember that Equation 3-2 will not accurately reflect net cash flow in those instances where there are significant noncash items beyond depreciation and amortization.
+We will generally assume that Equation 2-2 holds.
+However, you should remember that Equation 2-2 will not accurately reflect net cash flow when there are significant noncash items other than depreciation and amortization.

-We can illustrate Equation 3-2 with 2007 data for MicroDrive taken from Table 3-2:
+We can illustrate Equation 2-2 with 2010 data for MicroDrive taken from Table 2-2:

-Net cash flow = \$113.5 + \$100.0 = \$213.5 million.
+Net cash flow = \$113.5 + \$100.0 = \$213.5 million

-To illustrate depreciation's effect, suppose a machine with a life of 5 years and a zero expected salvage value was purchased in 2006 for \$100,000 and placed into service in 2007.
+To illustrate depreciation's effect, suppose a machine with a life of 5 years and zero expected salvage value was purchased in late 2009 for \$100,000 and placed into service in early 2010.
 This \$100,000 cost is not expensed in the purchase year; rather, it is charged against production over the machine's 5-year depreciable life.
-If the depreciation expense were not taken, profits would be overstated, and taxes would be too high.
-So, the annual depreciation charge is deducted from sales revenues, along with such other costs as labor and raw materials, to determine income.
-However, because the \$100,000 was actually expended back in 2006, the depreciation charged against income in 2007 and subsequent years is not a cash outlay, as are labor or raw materials charges.
+If the depreciation expense were not taken, then profits would be overstated and taxes would be too high.
+Therefore, the annual depreciation charge is deducted from sales revenues, along with such other costs as labor and raw materials, to determine income.
+However, because the \$100,000 was actually expended back in 2009, the depreciation charged against income in 2010 and subsequent years is not a cash outflow.
 Depreciation is a noncash charge, so it must be added back to net income to obtain the net cash flow.
 If we assume that all other noncash items (including amortization) sum to zero, then net cash flow is simply equal to net income plus depreciation.